 But what problems could Edge possibly be trying to duck by bailing?
 Who would run away from Connecticut in the first place?
 It seems a state not afflicted, a lovely, hilly green hamlet nestled between Boston and New York.
 It has a low crime rate.
 It has stellar schools.
 It has the highest per-capita income of the 50 states.
-It’s home to Martha Stewart and America’s best pizza, for God’s sake.
+It’s got America’s best pizza, for God’s sake.*

 Edge complained primarily about the state’s political incompetency and its “freeloaders.”
 But there’s a much deeper malaise afflicting Connecticut and its angry letter-writers.
 While there is great wealth, there is stagnant growth.
 Along with high incomes has come increasing poverty.
 Amid those million-dollar mansions, the middle class has eroded.

 In short, Connecticut has somehow managed to become both the richest and worst economy in America.
 And what’s worse, America has started to look more and more like Connecticut.

 To understand Connecticut’s funk, it helps to borrow an equation from Thomas Piketty’s Capital in the Twenty-First Century, the dense, thousand-page economic tome that took a surprise spot on the best seller list earlier this year: R > G, or the rate of return on capital beating the general rate of economic growth.
 In an R > G world, investors tend to do better than rank-and-file laborers.
 The rich tend to do well even when the middle class and the poor are struggling.

 Such is Connecticut, with its trust funds and hedge funds and private-equity funds.
 Representing the R half of the equation is Fairfield County, home to an extraordinary concentration of money-management businesses and many of Connecticut’s one percenters.